webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Helps-Their-Friends.md

 ---
 aliases:
-- "Helps Their Friends"
+  - Helps Their Friends
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Support
+title: Helps Their Friends
+collection: Foci
+kind: Compendium
 ---
 ## Helps Their Friends
 You love your friends and help them out of any difficulty, no matter what.